SURI 2.0 Electric Toothbrush Review: A Dentist's Thoughts

 A common question I get about toothbrushes is which one is best.
 The honest, simple answer is that any toothbrush, as long as you use it properly, is enough to keep your teeth free from decay and gum disease.

-Several studies have shown that a rechargeable electric brush is much better at removing plaque than a manual brush … however, there is no evidence to show whether or not a specific type of electric brush is better than any other.
+Several studies have shown that a rechargeable electric brush is much better at removing plaque than a manual brush; however, there is no clinical evidence that any specific type of electric brush is better than others.

 There are 2 main types of electric brushes: